B3nac/bXSSRequest/README.md

 # bXSSRequest
-When I was reading guides on how to find blind XSS I took their advice quite literally and made a tool that would spray payloads everywhere.
+When I was reading guides on how to find blind XSS I took their advice quite literally and made a tool that would spray payloads at a list of urls or endpoints in request headers.

 bXSSRequest takes a list of urls/endpoints and sends a request with blind XSS payloads to it.